Squibid/plus-window/README.md

 # plus-window
-duplicates your currently active window
+very janky script to duplicate the currently active window